 What kind of materials do you use and where do you get them from?

-I used porcelain that I buy in Istanbul but I think they import it from Germany.
+I used porcelain that I bought in Istanbul but I think they import it from Germany.
 For my contemporary jewellery I use gold, silver and pearl.
 I buy those from the Grand Bazaar in Istanbul.

 What excites you about tomorrow?